joseph8884/joseph8884/README.md

 ## 🚀 About Me

-[cite_start]I'm an innovative and results-driven Software Engineer with a robust background in backend development, cloud architecture, and robotics. [cite_start]Passionate about advancing technology in AI and automation, I bring a proven track record of leadership in competitive robotics and entrepreneurial ventures. [cite_start]My experience includes managing cross-functional teams and implementing scalable solutions to drive business outcomes.
+I'm an innovative and results-driven Software Engineer with a robust background in backend development, cloud architecture, and robotics.
+Passionate about advancing technology in AI and automation, I bring a proven track record of leadership in competitive robotics and entrepreneurial ventures.
+My experience includes managing cross-functional teams and implementing scalable solutions to drive business outcomes.

-[cite_start]Currently, I'm spearheading digital transformation and client-centric solutions as the COO and Co-Founder of **Webelopers**.
+Currently, I'm spearheading digital transformation and client-centric solutions as the COO and Co-Founder of **Webelopers**.

 ---

 ## 🔥 What I'm Up To

-- [cite_start]🔭 **Building & Leading:** Actively working on custom software solutions leveraging cloud technologies and agile methodologies at [Webelopers](https://webelopers.io)[cite: 6].
+- 🔭 **Building & Leading:** Actively working on custom software solutions leveraging cloud technologies and agile methodologies at [Webelopers](https://webelopers.io).
-- [cite_start]💡 **Innovation & Community:** As former President of the IEEE Robotics and Automation Society (RAS), I organized workshops, competitions, and seminars, inspiring innovation and practical application of robotics principles.
+- 💡 **Innovation & Community:** As former President of the IEEE Robotics and Automation Society (RAS), I organized workshops, competitions, and seminars, inspiring innovation and practical application of robotics principles.
-- [cite_start]🤖 **Robotics Excellence:** Proud to have represented Universidad de La Sabana at RoboCup 2024 in Eindhoven, Netherlands, where I led the team to the semifinals and designed advanced robotics solutions.
+- 🤖 **Robotics Excellence:** Proud to have represented Universidad de La Sabana at RoboCup 2024 in Eindhoven, Netherlands, where I led the team to the semifinals and designed advanced robotics solutions.
 - 🌱 **Continuous Learning:** Always expanding my knowledge in areas like Google Data Analytics and Entrepreneurship: Growing Your Business.

 ---